PierreMarchand20/personal_webpage/content/publication/2018_MTF_OSM/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "(Submitted to Computers and Mathematics with Applications)" publication_short = ""
+publication = "(Accepted in Computers and Mathematics with Applications)" publication_short = ""

 # Abstract and optional shortened version.